emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 and changes depending on where the shipment starts and ends.
 We also see that FTL shipments in temperature controlled trailers are more expensive than the shipments in dry van (Figure 5).

+There are FTL shipments where shipment weight per truck is less than 10,000 LBS.
+We consider those points as outliers and remove from the data set.

 | ![_config.yml]({{ site.baseurl }}/images/trans_rate_random_forest_input_data_flt_scatter_distance_cost_ftl.png) |
 | ![_config.yml]({{ site.baseurl }}/images/trans_rate_random_forest_input_data_flt_scatter_weight_cost_ftl.png) |
 | ![_config.yml]({{ site.baseurl }}/images/trans_rate_random_forest_input_data_flt_scatter_weight_distance_ftl.png) |